MicrosoftDocs/SupportArticles-docs/support/windows-server/performance/memory-consumption-between-identical-windows-server-environments.md

 ## Scenario guide: Compare systems using the performance counters

-Use tables to compare 3 systems (vanilla / client A / client B) by using the counters that are mentioned in the previous sections.
+Use tables to compare three systems (vanilla / client A / client B) by using the counters that are mentioned in the previous sections.

 |Counter|Vanilla installation|client A|client B|
 |---|---|---|---|